anonym00se/revolter-firefox/README.md

 Based on revolter-firefox (https://github.com/revolter-firefox/revolter-firefox) by Xmader (https://github.com/Xmader/)

 A web browser with built-in censorship evasion, without the need for a VPN!
-(Alpha) Works by using a combination of ommitting and spoofing SNI headers.
+(Alpha Release) Works by using a combination of ommitting and spoofing SNI headers.
-All Google services (Play, YT) require that Google is not blocked by your internet.
+All Google services (Play, YT) require that Google is not blocked by your ISP.

 Features over the original:
  - Bypasses HSTS warnings, allowing sites like YouTube to work.
  - Code updated to the latest ESR68 code.
  - Integrated bypass and compatibility rules for websites.
+ - Windows and Linux builds, removing the need to download ESR68 and modify it.

-The following websites are supported and have extra bypass rules to make it harder to block them:
+The following websites have extra rules to fix compatibility and/or make them harder to block:
  - 4chan
  - Blogspot
  - Google Play